SigNoz/signoz.io/docs/userguide/collecting_syslogs.md

 # Collecting Syslogs

 With SigNoz you can collect your syslogs logs and perform different queries on top of it.
-In this example we will configure `rsyslog` to forward our system logs to tcp endpoint of otel-collector and use `syslog` receiver in otel-collector to receive and parse the logs.
+We will demonstrate how to configure `rsyslog` to forward system logs to tcp endpoint of otel-collector and use `syslog` receiver in OpenTelemetry Collector to receive and parse the logs.
 Below are the steps to collect syslogs.

 ## Collect Syslogs in SigNoz cloud

+If you don’t already have a SigNoz cloud account, you can sign up [here](https://signoz.io/teams/).

 <Tabs>
 <TabItem value="VM" label="VM" default>

 * Add otel collector binary to your VM by following this [guide](https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/).

-* Add the syslog reciever to `config.yaml`
+* Add the syslog reciever to `config.yaml` to otel-collector.
     ```yaml {2-10}
     receivers:
       syslog: